wei93/MajorFitting/README.md

 after we set up the environment for the Scrapy. we can run the application in the first directory of file by: scrapy crawl cragis -o items.json. (the cragis will indicates which spider document we will use and finally result the json type for the data )

+The code for crawler is in crawler folder.

 ###Core Algorithms

+We implemented two main functionalities for the project.
+The first is output the statistically improbable phrases of each department's comments.
 1. statistically improbable phrases of each department's comments

    run "python rankTFIDF.py"